nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <h2 id="adding-a-recipe-add"> Adding a recipe: <code class="language-plaintext highlighter-rouge">add</code></h2>

-Adds a recipe to the recipe manager.<br>
+Adds a recipe to the recipe manager.
+App will prompt you to start entering the steps to the recipe will automatically count the steps and add the recipe to the recipe list.<br>
 **Format**: `add n/NAME i/INGREDIENTS t/TAG s/NUMBEROFSTEPS`<br>
 **Hint**: Number of steps is the number of steps in the recipe, then you will be prompted to enter the steps.<br>
 **Examples**:<br>